 Q. Shouldn’t we just wait for legislation or technology to change?

 A. No, the reality is we can’t afford to – everyone in society must actively take steps toward reducing emissions.
 We must all adapt to managing our businesses with less environmental impacts.

 Projects like ecolibrium exist in part because of the relative vacuum of government action or economic drivers toward sustainable practices.
 The Governments own Committee on Climate Change (CCC) concluded in Summer 2019 that: ‘UK action to curb greenhouse gas emissions is lagging far behind what is required, even to meet previous less stringent emissions targets.
 Over the past year, the government has delivered just one of the 25 critical policies needed to get emissions reductions back on track’.

 We believe we must come together as an industry to show leadership and take action in the areas we are able.

-The music industry is orientated around live events & shows (although we acknowledge the challenge that Covid-19 presents for live events in 2020) and this represents a considerable percentage of emissions and sector income.
+The music industry is orientated around live events & shows and this represents a considerable percentage of emissions and sector income.
 Recording artists are not likely to stop touring in future and festivals, concerts and events will not cease to exist, so we believe the pragmatic and positive approach is to work with the sector to inspire more sustainable approaches to travel and investment into climate solutions.